osoner/countly-documentation/faq/licencing.md

 #Licencing FAQ

+##How many different Countly Editions are there?
+There are 3 basic editions:

+* [Community Edition](/products/editions/community): This is our open-source, self-hosted version of the Countly mobile analytics platform.
+* [Cloud Edition](/products/editions/cloud): This edition is for companies who need a reliable, secure and supported SaaS mobile analytics solution.
+* [Enterprise Edition](/products/editions/enterprise): Countly Enterprise Edition is a full-featured, open source, customizable, white-labeled, on-premise mobile analytics stack including Countly server, more than 10 SDKs, client API libraries, extensive documentation with support.

 ##What are the licensing terms for Countly Community Edition?
-Please see the licensing file that comes with installation.
+Please see the [licensing file](https://github.com/Countly/countly-server/blob/master/LICENCE) that comes with installation.

-##Will there be other editions in the future?
-Yes, we'll always keep an open source version, while providing several supported editions that fit different needs and requirements.

 ##Is it possible to rebrand Countly?
+In order to rebrand Countly, you need [Enterprise Edition](/products/editions/enterprise).
-Yes, please contact us for possible rebranding and whitelabel solutions.
+Please contact us for possible rebranding and support options.

 ##When I download Countly, do I get all the source code?
 Yes, all the source code is provided unencrypted.